-There are many apps and books available that can be very helpful to this process.
+There are many apps and books available that can be very helpful to guide the process toward financial literacy.
 Several non-profits (Cha-Ching USA) have also been established to provide basic financial education through fun and interactive lessons.
 Don’t hesitate to reach out and let us be a part of your family’s journey.

 Steven Dengler, CFP®